Partition regularity of generalized Pythagorean pairs: Roadmap to the proofs

 \section{Roadmap to the proofs}

-We shall follow the general strategy developed in our previous work \cite{FKM23}.
+We shall begin with the general strategy developed in our previous work \cite{FKM23}.
 In order to explain our argument we introduce a few notions.
 A function $f\colon \N\to \U$, where $\U$ is the complex unit disk, is called {\em multiplicative} if

 Whenever necessary, we extend $f$ to an even function in $\Z$ by letting $f(0):=0$ and $f(-n):=f(n)$ for $n\in \N$.
 It is called {\em completely multiplicative} if the previous equation holds for all $m,n\in\N$.
 Let